-Have you ever had trouble forming possessives correctly?
+Have you ever had trouble forming possessives of nouns correctly?
 Can you identify what a possessive is … and is not?

 A noun ending in s is usually in the possessive form if it is followed immediately by another noun.
 Older grammar references said only humans could possess (own) something, so possessives could be only about ownership.

 Modern thinking says possessives express a number of different relationships, including but not necessarily limited to ownership.

 To decide if a pair of words such as “tables legs” is even in possessive form, take the second word (legs) and put it in front of the first word (tables).

 Then insert “of” or “of the” between the words.
 Does it makes sense?
 Can “tables legs” be “legs of the tables”?
 Sure it can.
 So it’s a possessive phrase.

 But.
 How do you know where the apostrophe goes in the first word (tables)?
 Here are the steps to forming possessives correctly.